andykeefe/andykeefe/README.md

 ## $head academic_interests

-Currently I'm getting a Masters degree in the Department of Enginnering, Computing, and Mathematical Sciences at Lewis University.
-Contextual security is my prime focus, specifically the political and ideological relationships of ATPs.
-I also am interested in operating systems design and security, cyber-physical systems security, and programming embedded systems.
+Currently I'm pursuing a Masters degree in the Department of Enginnering, Computing, and Mathematical Sciences at Lewis University.
+It's been a lot of fun and just a little bit of stress.
+I enjoy the academic nature of the program, but I'm always looking for ways to apply the stuff I've learned in a more practical manner.

 ## $pwd